spinillos/cookie-paywall-bypass/README.md

-# noads
+# Cookie Paywall Skip
-Google extension to remove paywalls that requiere pay to reject cookies
+Google extension to remove paywalls that require to pay to reject cookies